 |Committees & Associations||

-- Member of the Canadian Association of Irish Studies
+- Member of the Board of the National Museum of Ireland

 - 2018: Visiting Scholar, School of Irish Studies, Concordia University, Montreal